 As a founding member of Cooperative Coffees, Third Coast Coffee directly imports coffee from small farmer cooperatives throughout Central and South America, Africa, Asia and Indonesia.
-We have gained mutually beneficial, long term relationships with our producer partners in the seventeen years of Cooperative Coffees' existence.
-Third Coast makes year-long commitments for our green coffee to ensure a reliable and steady supply of the many varieties that we offer.
+We have gained mutually beneficial, long term relationships with our producer partners in the sixteen years of Cooperative Coffees' existence.
+Third Coast makes year-long commitments for our green coffee to ensure a reliable and steady supply of many varieties that we offer.

 Our green beans are imported by Cooperative Coffees, an importing cooperative committed to direct, fair and transparent trade with coffee farmers.
 Joe Lozano joined six other coffee roasters in 1999 to form this collective, and it has grown to include 23 roasters in the US and Canada, building relationships with farmers and their processing and exporting cooperatives around the world.